canonical/ubuntu-core-docs/en/guides/manage-devices/index.md

 ## Model assertions that allow adding a system user

+The model includes store account IDs.
+You can find yours [your](https://dashboard.snapcraft.io/dev/account/) `n the `Snap account-id` field.

 ### The simplest case is where you did everything:

-* You created a snapcraft key and it is registered to your SSO
+* You created a snapcraft key and you have registered it with `snapcraft register-key KEY`
 * You created a model assertion
-* The model assertion has the `authority-id` set to your SSO account ID
+* The model assertion has the `authority-id` set to your account ID
-* The model assertion has the `brand-id` set to your SSO account ID
+* The model assertion has the `brand-id` set to your account ID
 * You signed the model assertion using the key mentioned above
 * You built the image using that model assertion